alexhuang1117/Data-Science-Portfolio/Power_Law_vs_Lognormal_US_Babynames/Power_Law_vs_Lognormal_US_Babynames.md

 ![](Power_Law_vs_Lognormal_US_Babynames_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-12-2.png)

-It could be argue that both of these distribution are power-law distributions or another distribution.
+It could be argue that both of these distribution are power-law distributions or other distributions.
 In real life it is hard to pin point the distribution with 100% certainty.
+However in these cases power-law does seem to be a good fit.